-(c) Revaluation of freehold land and buildings
+(d) Revaluation of freehold land and buildings

-During the financial year, the Group had engaged an independent professional valuer on the valuation of the freehold land and buildings.
+The freehold land and buildings were revalued by an independent professional valuer in the previous financial year.
 The valuation report was dated on 4 June 2018 and using the open market value basis.